thuml/depyf/docs/walk_through.rst

 In plain PyTorch code, backward computation is triggered by the ``backward`` function call on some scalar loss value.
 Each PyTorch function stores what is required for backward during forward computation.

-To explain what happens in eager mode during backward, we have the following implementation mimicing the builtin behavior of ``cos`` function:
+To explain what happens in eager mode during backward, we have the following implementation mimicing the builtin behavior of ``torch.cos`` function:

 .. code-block:: python